-Oh, food blogger’s block (writer’s block, but for food bloggers).
-It can be the most frustrating thing for any food blogger.
+This is the story of an amazing New York-Style Bagel Recipe.
+But it doesn’t just start there.
+It began with food blogger’s block (writer’s block, but for food bloggers)… The most frustrating thing for any food blogger.
 Many of us will not admit that we sometimes get it, but I find no problem with admitting that I occasionally get food blogger’s block.
 Why?
 Well, because I am far from perfect and showing small imperfections makes me normal.
 Doesn’t it make us all normal?

 Well, I am not *that* normal.
 Why?
 Because some of my friends and dearest family members call me the “crazy baker” because I occasionally have these moments where I try to bake anything and everything known to man.

 Okay… Exaggerating a bit… But I seriously do bake a bit too much… This past weekend, I decided that I was going to use all of the baking energy that I built up over the past couple of weeks to create some edible masterpieces to share with you all.

 The first edible masterpiece (I love how I call bagels edible masterpieces…) that I decided to share (out of the billion things that I baked) is an awesome bagel recipe that I found in a new cookbook that I recently “borrowed” from my aunt, Ultimate Bread.
 Please notice that I put the word borrowed in quotations.
 I’ll elaborate… At first, the book was to be borrowed, but by the likes of it- she’s not getting it back for a long, long, long….
 Long time.

 This bagel recipe is not only one of the best bagel recipes that I’ve tried, but it doesn’t require a rocket scientist (sorry rocket scientists reading this… I like the saying!) to make the recipe.
 The bagels are awesome fresh out of the oven, but when they’re toasted… Oh, my!
 Can we just say that you’ll be making this bagel recipe time and time again?